 The Ms. JD Reference Library on Women in Law.
 Ms. JD’s Library is the most comprehensive collection of resources on women in the law.
 Two years after Ms. JD launched the Library, the Center for Women in Law at the University of Texas School of Law partnered with Ms. JD to expand the database.
 Today the Library includes more than 500 resource abstracts for books, articles, reports, and best practice recommendations on topics ranging from work/life balance and retention issues to stereotyping and gender bias in evaluation and compensation systems.

 Ms. JD's Annual Conferences.
 Each year Ms. JD gathers women from law schools and legal markets around the country for a summit on the progress made by and remaining challenges for women in the profession.
-Ms. JD will hold our fifth national conference in Washington, DC in Fall 2012.
-The conferences have previously been held in New Haven, New York City, Chicago, and Los Angeles.
+Ms. JD will hold our sixth national conference in Austin, TX February 21st-22nd 2014.
+The conferences have previously been held in Washington D.C., New Haven, New York City, Chicago, and Los Angeles.
 Past speakers include former New York Court of Appeals Chief Judge Judith Kaye, Allstate General Counsel Michele Mayes, Shell Oil General Counsel Catherine Lamboley, Slate.com's Dahlia Lithwick, and District Judge Joan Lefkow.

 Ms. JD's Student Leadership Research.
 In 2010 Ms. JD released the first original research report on the representation of female students among law review staff and management.
 Follow-up studies on law review selection processes and student organization management are planned for summer 2011.
 In addition to this empirical research, Ms. JD also features interviews with female EICs, highlighting their achievements and exploring the challenges they often face.